Changes that started on 1 July 2024

 Remuneration disclosure

-From 1 July 2024, all incorporated associations will need to disclose remuneration and other benefits at their annual general meeting (AGM), even if the amount to report is zero.
+From 1 July 2024, all incorporated associations need to disclose remuneration and other benefits at their annual general meeting (AGM), even if the amount to report is zero.
 This applies to benefits and remuneration given to management committee members, senior staff and their relatives.

 Remuneration and benefits may be disclosed as the total value given to all persons, but must include the number of people who benefited.
 This requirement will provide greater transparency and accountability within associations and enable members to assess if remuneration and benefits paid to key individuals were an appropriate use of the association’s resources.